openharmony/docs/en/application-dev/task-management/reminder-agent-development.md

         ringDuration: 5, // Ringing duration, in seconds.
         snoozeTimes: 2, // Number of reminder snooze times.
-        timeInterval: 5, // Reminder snooze interval, in seconds. title:'this is title', // Reminder title.
+        timeInterval: 5, // Reminder snooze interval, in seconds.
-        content:'this is content', // Reminder content.
+        title: 'this is title', // Reminder title. content:'this is content', // Reminder content.
-        expiredContent:'This reminder has expired', // Content to be displayed after the reminder expires. snoozeContent:'remind later', // Content to be displayed when the reminder is snoozed.
+        expiredContent: 'this reminder has expired', // Content to be displayed after the reminder expires.
+        snoozeContent: 'remind later', // Content to be displayed when the reminder is snoozed.
         notificationId: 100, // Notification ID used by the reminder.
 If there are reminders with the same notification ID, the later one will overwrite the earlier one.
-        slotType: notificationManager.SlotType.SOCIAL_COMMUNICATION // Type of the slot used by the reminder.
+        slotType: NotificationManager.SlotType.SOCIAL_COMMUNICATION // Type of the slot used by the reminder.
       }
       ```
    - Alarm clock